So today my friends it’s my pleasure to introduce you to Swathi of Zesty South Indian Kitchen with her Palak Paneer.

-I served this dish with chapathi/Indian flat bread.
-You can serve with any bread or flat bread, but in order to get full Indian meal look for chapathi or Nan.
+I served this dish with chapati/Indian flat bread.
+You can serve with any bread or flat bread but in order to get full Indian meal look for chapati or Nan.

 Try it yourself it won’t disappoint you.

 Here comes the recipe and thanks to Chef Dennis for this wonderful opportunity to do a guest post in his blog.